mmott18/automation-demo/README.md

 ## Features
 - Basic test structure with Pytest
 - Uses Requests for API interaction
-- Easy to extend with reusable utilities and fixtures
+- Structured for clarity and easy extension to support reusable utilities and fixtures
 - CI-ready with a sample GitLab pipeline

 ## Getting Started